 Correct your form

 There are some routines, poses, and forms that are really hard to nail, and group classes can give you lots of opportunities to get them right.
 Group classes are usually led by a certified fitness instructor that can offer you expert advice.
 You can also just look around and use your classmates are references for making minor corrections to your form.
-While resting between workouts, you can observe how others execute exercises from different angles.
+While resting between workouts, you can observe how others execute exercises from different angle.

 Meet new people